marc-rene/Open_A-Life/README.md

 Each cell should have the following:

  1. The **integer ID** of the owning faction

  2. An **integer** value expressing how difficult the cell is to physically traverse

  3. A way of identitfying which weather and climate is currently active, can be done in an **enum** or **integer**, or whatever you may prefer in your own implementation!

  4. How many spare slots for other factions are there, best use an **integer** for this.

  5. An **array/map** of Faction ID's in those slots and their buffs and debuffs there.

  6. The local population size

  7. How large the local munitions stockpile is _(This will determine the governing force's ability to:
   - Attack neighbouring cells
-  - Defend against attacks domestic and
+  - Defend against attacks both domestic and foreign

+ 8. Local population contentness, this should just be an integer how content and subjugated/happy the local population is